Manufacturers of preparations may use an alternative chemical name for a substance (art. 14 ChemO):

 During the first six years after the registration, declaration or notification of a new substance, there is no need to deposit a request to use an alternative chemical name.
 After that period, the chemical name pursuant to art.
 18 (2) CLP must be used, or a request to use an alternative chemical name must be submitted.

-* Submit IUCLID export files (but not the write-protected dossier files) to the notification authority for chemicals in CD-ROM format:
+*Submit IUCLID export files (but not the write-protected dossier files) to the notification authority for chemicals:

 1. General Information